omidarmat/webDevNotes/NodeJS/nodejs-threory.md

 ### **Inspecting the request URL**

-The URL module give us access to a `url` property on the request object.
+Whenever a request hits the server, we have access to a `url` property on the request object.
 So we can inspect it wherever we have access to the request object, like in the callback function of the [`.createServer()`](#creating-a-web-server) method.

+`req.url` contains the piece of URL after the host address, starting with a slash character.
+For instance, `127.0.0.1:8000/overview` will be represented by `req.url` as `/overview`.

 ```js
 const server = http.createServer((req, res) => {